-Commencement regalia is purchased through the Concordia University bookstore.
+Commencement regalia are purchased through the Concordia University bookstore.
 Undergraduate students will receive their honor cords for Latin Honors with their cap and gown order, while graduate students receive honor cords and any other regalia from the honor society to which they belong.

 Concordia offers graduation ceremonies twice a year.
 The fall term ceremony takes place on the first Saturday in December.
 The spring term ceremony takes place on the Saturday following the close of the term.
-Students who graduate in the summer are invited to participate in the fall commencement service.
+Students who graduate in the summer are invited to participate in either commencement service but register in the term in which they want to participate.